Do you allow clients to make payments? I am worried about the bill.

-The procedure takes about 45 minutes.
-Dr. McAllister first gives a sedative that will put your pet under anesthesia.
-About twenty minutes later he will give a second injection that will stop the heart.
+The procedure takes about 25 minutes.
+Dr. Giza will first give a sedative that will put your pet under anesthesia.
+About twenty minutes later she will give a second injection that will stop the heart.
 Your pet will feel no pain or panic.
 Most clients stay for the whole procedure or you can leave after your pet is under anesthesia.

 - You may choose to take your pet home with you so that you can bury him in your own yard.

 - Another option is to leave your pet with us for a mass cremation.
-Holloway Funeral Home will pick up your pet from our office and take him for creamation.
+Holloway Funeral Home will pick up your pet from our office and take them for cremation.
 Ashes are not returned.